codebulb/LambdaOmega/README.md

 ```
 L<String> abcd = l("a", "b").I(m(2, "c").i(3, "d"));
 ```
-Finally, indexed access using get() is actually provided by the `ReadonlyIndexedI` interface which is implemented by L, M, and F, thus you can use “one interface to rule them all”:
+Finally, indexed access using get() is actually provided by the `I` interface which is implemented by L, M, and F, thus you can use “one interface to rule them all”:
 ```
-ReadonlyIndexedI<Integer, String> indexed = m(0, "a").i(1, "b");
+I<Integer, String> indexed = m(0, "a").i(1, "b");
 String b = indexed.g(1);
 indexed = l("a", "b");
 b = indexed.g(1);